Kevin487/one-click-hugo-cms/site/content/values/_index.md

   - heading: "The Power of Art"
     text: >
       Art holds a lot of power, which is proven through its multifaceted uses throughout history.
-I believe Staring, analyzing, and appreciating a work of art will awaken a feeling within a person.
+I believe staring, analyzing, and appreciating a work of art will awaken a feeling within a person.
 Therefore, it is important to be picky on the topics of art someone wants to buy.
 A piece of art can positively or negatively transform the atmosphere of a persons mind or